erbadaya/ugent-eyetracking/experimental-scripts/opensesame/VisualWorldParadigm/VWPAllopena_Walkthrough.md

 <details>
 <summary>How can I make this more efficiently?</summary>
 <br>

-Not that there is a problem with the code above, but it's clearly _a lot_ of code.
-Instead of doing the calculations area per area, and then feeding them into the formula, you could wrap this in a function.
+There isn't a problem with the code above, but it's clearly _a lot_ of code.
+Instead of doing the calculations manually area per area, and then feeding them into the formula, you could wrap this in a function.

 ```
 def write_tracker(index):
-	poslist = [(-190, 0), (0, 190), (190, 0),(0, -190)]
+	poslist = [(-190, 0), (0, 190), (190, 0),(0, -190)] # the position of our stimuli
-	areas = ["left", "CB", "right", "CT"]
+	areas = ["left", "bottom", "right", "top"] # the areas of the stimuli
 	pos = poslist[index]

 	## remember the problem we with defining IA in the eye tracker. eye tracker origin is in the top left